ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 - Colab is a google based service that integrates Jupyter Notebook with the google ecosystem.
 - Download Lab1_StarterNotebook.ipynb, and upload it to your personal google drive under a folder of your choice
+- Right click the notebook and open with colab

 ### **Option 4: Huggingface Space**